junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "We need the reverse spell for that decay one you used on Lucifer," Sam blunts out.

-"Jeez, don't sugar coat it," Dean hisses.
+"Jeez, don't sugarcoat it," Dean hisses.

 "Why?"
 Rowena's voice comes louder and clearer.
-Sound like she walked to a quiet corner of the room.
+Sounds like she walked to a quiet corner of the room.

 "We need to help Lucifer recover," Cas supplies.